-Amazon Price:$13.95 $13.95 (as of February 2, 2017 3:07 AM – Details).
+Amazon Price:$13.95 $10.74 You save: $3.21 (23%). (as of December 7, 2017 5:44 PM – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 The Joy of the Gospel (Evangelii Gaudium) is the long-awaited teaching of Pope Francis on the proclamation of the Gospel.
 Pope Francis is calling upon the Church and the world with encouragement to begin a new chapter in evangelization.
 This dynamic document is written in the plain, everyday language for which the pope has become famous.

 Series: Publication / United States Conference of Catholic Bishops

 Paperback: 152 pages

 Publisher: United States Conference of Catholic Bishops; F Second Printing Used edition (December 13, 2013)

 Product Dimensions: 6 x 0.5 x 9 inches